Remarks on the diagonal embedding and strong 1-boundedness: Introduction

 \begin{main} For any ultrafilter $\mathcal{U}$ on any set $I$, one cannot embed a property (T) von Neumann algebra $M$ into $L(F_2)^\mathcal{U}$ such the $M$ contains the diagonal copy of $L(F_2)$.

 \end{main}

-We would like to point out that Theorem \ref{T theorem} works if we just replace $L(F_2)$ by any finite von Neumann algebra $N$ with $h(N\cap M: N)=\infty$.
+We would like to point out that Theorem \ref{T theorem} works if we just replace $L(F_2)$ by any finite von Neumann algebra $N$ with $h(N\cap M: N)=\infty$ (see the first paragraph of Section \ref{1bddentropy}).
 Also note that any $M$ here (regardless of whether $M$ has property (T) or not) will also not have any diffuse quasi regular amenable subalgebra.
 We record below a question asked to us by J. Peterson, as a conjecture:

 \begin{conjecture} Let $N$ be a non Gamma II$_1$ factor with the Haagerup property.
 Then for any ultrafilter $\mathcal{U}$ on any set $I$, one cannot embed a property (T) von Neumann algebra $M$ into $N^\mathcal{U}$ containing the diagonal embedding. \end{conjecture}